-The purpose of this confidential reporting form is to monitor the occurrence of hate/bias incidents both on and off campus.
-The identity of the victim/target will be kept confidential.
-Submitting this form may or may not result in criminal or university action, depending on the type of incident and the victim’s willingness to take further action.
+The purpose of this reporting form is to monitor the occurrence of hate/bias incidents both on and off campus.
+The identity of the victim/target will be kept confidential to the maximum extent possible under applicable state and federal law.
+Submitting this form may or may not result in criminal or university action, depending on the type of incident and the victim's willingness to take further action.

 Who should complete this form?

 Anyone who has experienced, witnessed, or learned of a hate/bias incident should complete this form.
 You may fill out as much or as little information as you choose, but in order for the University to respond most effectively, it is important to include as much information as possible.
 Please include your name if you wish to be contacted.
 If you are under 18 years of age and do not want to make an official police report, do not include your name on this form.

 Please be aware that our reports may be subject to disclosure under Wisconsin’s Public Records law.
 Names of students are confidential, but employee names and other information may be made public if requested.
 If you do not wish to create a record that may be subject to disclosure or have any other questions or concerns please contact us by phone at 608.785.5093 or in person at 1120 Centennial Hall before submitting a report.